 When it’s time to drop down for a bite or a break, the parking lots situated above the base give you ski-in, ski-out access.
-Or for a more luxurious experience, in 2020-21 Marmot Basin introduced new Vegas-style cabanas on the upper deck at the main lodge, complete with warming lamps, propane firepits and table service.
+(Marmot Basin expanded parking in 2022-23, for more ease of access.)

 For Loir-Mongazon, though, it’s all about lift-to-ski ratio.
 As part of his job at Totem Ski Shop in Jasper, he is here today to test the new Salomon fleet, and he intends to put the skis through their paces.

 After maxing out their ski day, the pair decide they still have enough juice and daylight for a fatbike ride, so they head for Pyramid Lake.
 Just a 15 minute drive up the bench from town, the lake is a hub of activity.
 Skaters circle the ice while couples walk their dogs along the snowy shoreline.